growingio/growingio-sdk-docs/docs/miniprogram/3.3/integration/alipay.md

-gdp('init', 'your GrowingIO projectId', 'your dataSourceId', 'your AppId', {
+gdp('init', 'your GrowingIO accountId', 'your dataSourceId', 'your AppId', {
     version: 'miniProgram version',
     host: 'api.growingio.com',
     ...other settings